 Step 4.
 Establish Secure Access to EPCS Software

 Two people are needed to set up secure access controls for EPCS:

-- A DEA registrant who has been ID-proofed and created two-factor authentication.
-This could be you.
+- A DEA registrant who has achieved ID-Proofing and created a Two-Factor Authentication device.
+This could be you!

-- Someone who can confirm your identity.
-This could be someone in your practice, but they are not required to work in your practice.
+- Someone who can confirm your (or their) identity.
+This could be someone in your practice like a colleague or staff member, but they are not required to work in your practice to confirm.

-In the case of institutional practices, your health system’s credentialing office will send a list of practitioners who have completed steps 2 and 3 to your IT department.
+For institutional practices, your health system’s credentialing office will send a list of practitioners who have completed Steps 2 and 3 to your IT department.
 The IT department will assign EPCS access and permissions to approved practitioners.